nsmn83/nsmn83/README.md

  • [![Java](https://img.shields.io/badge/Java-%23ED8B00.svg?logo=openjdk&logoColor=white)](#)<br>

 ### Projects that I'm working on this semester:
-• A Django + React web app to connect passengers.<br>
+• A Django + React web app to connect passengers.
+(2 person project)<br>
-• Mobile version of web abb to connect passengers.<br>
+• Mobile version of web abb to connect passengers.
+(2 person project)<br>
-• A Django + React book review web app that analyzes the emotional tone of reviews using sentiment analysis.<br>
+• A Django + Figma book review web app that analyzes the emotional tone of reviews using sentiment analysis (group project).<br>
 • A Java Swing app for displaying and saving information about your favorite sports teams and players.<br>

 ### How to find me?: